-Statins are a class of prescription medicine recommended for people who have high LDL cholesterol.
+Statins are a class of prescription medication recommended for people who have high LDL cholesterol.
 They work by altering how your liver produces cholesterol.
 Lower production means less LDL cholesterol levels throughout the body.
-One large study suggested that statins work best for people whose cholesterol problem is inherited.

-Twenty five million Americans take statins.
-And while for many there are no side effects at all, others report effects such as muscle aches, liver and digestive problems, and higher blood sugar levels, which could lead to type 2 diabetes.
+Side effects can include muscle aches, liver and digestive problems, and higher blood sugar levels, which could lead to type 2 diabetes.
 Memory problems have also been reported.
 However, a direct cause-and-effect association hasn’t been determined.

-The Mayo Clinic suggests that women, people over 65, and those who drink heavy amounts of alcohol (more than a drink a day for women and more than two a day for men), are more likely to experience these side effects.
+- those who drink heavy amounts of alcohol (more than a drink a day for women and more than two a day for men)

 If you’ve got heart problems, start exercising slowly and stop immediately if you have chest pains or difficulty breathing.
 If you’re planning on starting vigorous exercise or if you have a history of heart disease, ask your doctor about doing a stress test prior to starting exercise.

-Similarly, changing to a heart-healthy diet should not have side effects, as long as you’re getting enough calories.
+Similarly, changing to a heart-healthy diet shouldn’t have side effects, as long as you’re getting enough calories.

 Exercise and healthy eating have lots of benefits beyond heart health that you probably already know about, like helping you lose weight and improving your mood.

 Statins have beneficial side effects as well.
-Research conducted at the University of Naples found that statins may have a positive effect on telomeres, the pieces at the end of DNA that shorten as you age.
-That would suggest that statins could have an age-reversing effect, but this needs more study.
+A 2013 study found that statins may have a positive effect on telomeres.
+These are the pieces at the end of DNA that shorten as you age.
+This suggests that statins could help slow the aging process, but this needs more study.

 By comparison, DeBusk says, “The role of exercise in lowering cardiovascular risk is less well-established than the role of lipid-lowering drugs, and the effects of diet are more modest.”

-Robert S. Greenfield, M.D., medical director of non-invasive cardiology and cardiac rehabilitation at MemorialCare, agrees that statins reduce cholesterol more than lifestyle changes.
+Robert S. Greenfield, MD, medical director of noninvasive cardiology and cardiac rehabilitation at MemorialCare Health System, agrees that statins reduce cholesterol more than lifestyle changes.
 “Diet and weight loss can lower total cholesterol between 10 and 20 percent.
 But the most potent statins at their highest doses can lower cholesterol by 50 percent,” he says.

 Both doctors highly recommend a heart-healthy diet and regular exercise, even if you do take statins.
 “Patients who are significantly overweight, or eating too much saturated and trans fats, can lower their cholesterol significantly by eating a Mediterranean diet with caloric restriction and exercise,” says Greenfield.

-“Ninety percent of patients are on statins,” says DeBusk.
-“Individuals with clinical features of heart disease or a history of heart attack or stroke may benefit substantially by treatment with aspirin.”
+“Individuals with clinical features of heart disease or a history of heart attack or stroke may benefit substantially by treatment with aspirin,” says DeBusk.